Rdfing/tranAdsLumpFoam/README.md

 Personally used for fixed bed simulation with fast reaction.

-Suceessfully compile on OpenFOAM v1912
+Successfully compile on OpenFOAM v1912

+Example cases are coming